dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 End Sub

 Some methods take one or more arguments.
 An argument is a value that further specifies the action to perform.
-You place the arguments for a method after the

-method, separated by a space.
+You place the arguments for a method after the method, separated by a space.
 Multiple arguments are separated by a comma.

-The following example activates Sheet1 (in the active workbook) and then copies

-the contents of cell A1 to cell B1 by using the Range object's Copy method.
-In this

-example, the Copy method has one argument, which is the destination range for

-the copy operation:
+The following example activates Sheet1 (in the active workbook) and then copies the contents of cell A1 to cell B1 by using the Range object’s Copy method.
+In this example, the Copy method has one argument, which is the destination range for the copy operation:

-Sub CopyOne()

-Worksheets("Sheet1").Activate

-Range("A1").Copy Range("B1")

-End Sub
+Sub CopyOne() Worksheets("Sheet1").Activate Range("A1").Copy Range("B1") End Sub

 Notice that the worksheet reference is omitted when referring to the Range objects.
-You can do this safely due to the statement to activate Sheet1 (using the
+You can do this safely due to the statement to activate Sheet1 (using the Activate method).

-Activate method).

-Another way to specify an argument for a method is to use the official name of the

-argument followed by a colon and an equal sign.
+Another way to specify an argument for a method is to use the official name of the argument followed by a colon and an equal sign.
 Using named arguments is optional, but doing so can often make your code easier to understand.
-The second

-statement in the CopyOne procedure could be written like this:
+The second statement in the CopyOne procedure could be written like this:

 Range("A1").Copy Destination:=Range("B1")

 In Figure 4-2, notice the little prompt as the statement is being typed.
 That prompt shows the official name of the argument.

-FIGURE 4-2:

-The VBE

-displays a list of
+FIGURE 4-2: The VBE displays a list of arguments while you type.

-arguments

-while you type.

 Because a collection is also an object, collections have methods.
 The following macro uses the Add method for the Workbooks collection: